 You can see on the sign that you can spend the night at Hveravellir, get some basic groceries and coffee, take a dip in the geothermal river, and have a look around the area.

 What you can not do, on the other hand, is to fill up on gas.
-So make sure that you have plenty of gas before entering Kjalvegur - Kjölur Route.
+Make sure you have plenty of gas before entering the Kjalvegur - Kjölur Route.

 Information signs leading to Hveravellir